Balancing Team Harmony and Productivity in Clubs

 The Balancing Act

 The tension arises when managers lean too far in either direction.
-Focusing exclusively on harmony can result in a culture of “being nice” at the expense of accountability, where underperformance is overlooked for fear of upsetting the team dynamic.
-On the other hand, focusing solely on productivity can create a high-pressure environment where staff feel undervalued and stressed, leading to burnout and turnover.
+Focusing exclusively on harmony can result in a culture of “being nice” at the expense of accountability.
+Underperformance may be overlooked for fear of upsetting the team dynamic.
+Conversely, focusing solely on productivity can create a high-pressure environment.
+Staff may feel undervalued and stressed, leading to burnout and turnover.

 The best managers understand that harmony and productivity are not mutually exclusive—they are interdependent.
 Harmony provides the foundation for collaboration and motivation, while productivity gives purpose and direction to that energy.